 - All students must sign the 'Leave Book' on departure and sign the 'Leave Book' upon return.
-Students must indicate the time of departure and return - At no time are students allowed to sign in or out for another student - The Staff member on duty will check the Leave Book at 5.00pm - Students must specify the details of their leave e.g. Wambana Beach/Mall/Apex Park/Flaherty's Beach - If a student returns from a location e.g. Mall, and they wish to explore a new location e.g. Wambana Beach, the student must sign in from the first location and then complete new leave details for the second location.
+Students must indicate the time of departure and return - At no time are students allowed to sign in or out for another student - The Staff member on duty will check the Leave Book at 5.00pm - Students must specify the details of their leave e.g. Wambana Beach/Flaherty's Beach - If a student returns from a location e.g. Flaherty's Beach, and then wishes to explore a new location e.g. Wambana Beach, the student must sign in from the first location and then complete new leave details for the second location.